dynaroars/igen/README.md

 ### Options ###
 iGen accepts several options to generate interactions.
-By default, the tool uses the CEGIR process that finds interactions and iterative refines them.
+By default, the tool uses the CEGIR process that generate configurations to find interactions and iterative generate more configurations to refine interactions.
 Other options include:

 ```
 #!shell

-# analyze *all* possible configurations (thus only applicable to programs having small numbers of configurations)
+# use *all* possible configurations (thus only applicable to programs having small numbers of configurations)
 $ python -O $IGEN/src/igen.py -dom_file ex.dom -run_script run_script -do_full

-# analyze only `N` randomly generated configurations
+# use only `N` randomly generated configurations
 $ python -O $IGEN/src/igen.py -dom_file ex.dom -run_script run_script -rand_n N
 ```

 ## ADVANCED USAGE ##
 This section lists more advanced usages of iGen.

+iGen can analyzes the resulting interactions to learn more about program properties.

 ## EXPERIMENTS ##